eclipsesource/tabris-js/doc/getting-started.md

 Snippets / Shared Apps
 ----------------------
-In addition to the examples, snippets and even entire apps can be linked to the tabris.js App by **linking** them through the tabris connect website.
+In addition to the examples, snippets and even entire apps can be linked to the tabris.js App by **linking** them through the tabris.js website.
 Click the **link** button on the [snippets page](https://tabrisjs.com/examples/) to automatically add the app to your device.

 ![Android Developer App](img/button-unlinked.png)